bullhornfixie/CV-1/README.md

 *Ski Resort Representative & Ski Guide*

 * Based in the luxury resort of Kitzbuhel in Austria.
-* I was responsible for guest transfers to and from Salzburg and Innsbruck airport and communicating with coach drivers.
+* I was responsible for guest transfers to and from the airport, monitoring flight times, and communicating with coach drivers.
-* Resolve any guests issues, check in with guests, and host ski tours.
+* Resolve any guests issues, check in with guests at hotels, and host ski tours.
-* An unpredicatable and exciting role which requires teamwork, adapatibility, inter-personal skills, and communication.
+* An unpredicatable and exciting role which requires teamwork, thinking on your feet, adapatibility, interpersonal skills, and communication.

 ## Hobbies